FreeCAD/FreeCAD-documentation/wiki/Arch_panel_tutorial.md

  ![](images/Arch_panel_tutorial_12.jpg )

-When double-clicking the window, its base sketch becomes visible again, and we get its edit interface   * At the left, a list of the loops found in the base sketch, at the right the solid pieces built on it.
+When double-clicking the window, its base sketch becomes visible again, and we get its edit interface: At the left, a list of the loops found in the base sketch, at the right the solid pieces built on it.

 Begin with removing the "Default" piece.